Crystal Palace 0-4 Sunderland

 Substitution, Crystal Palace.
 Loïc Remy replaces James McArthur.

 Attempt blocked.
-Jason Puncheon (Crystal Palace) right footed shot from outside the box is blocked.
+Jason Puncheon (Crystal Palace) left footed shot from outside the box is blocked.

 Foul by Wilfried Zaha (Crystal Palace).